-Inhaled Preparations for Dosing Marijuana
+Inhaled Preparations for Cannabis Dosing

 - Vaporisation: These vaporizers employ dry heat to cannabis products up to temperatures at which the cannabinoids decarboxylate, but without reaching the point of combustion in which the toxic by-products are generated.

 I’m quite preferential to dosing marijuana within edibles for elderly patients for a number of reasons.
-Especially for patients with respiratory issues already, edibles simplify the process of getting THC into the body.
-Liquid oil and edible preparations are easily used on bread and muffins and the longer duration of action makes it ideal for a bedtime snack to get them some good rest.
+Especially for patients with respiratory issues, edibles simplify the process of getting THC into the body.
+Liquid oil and edible preparations are easily used on bread and muffins, and the longer duration of action makes it ideal for a bedtime snack to get them some good rest.
 When taken carefully, these are some of the most convenient cannabis administration methods.

 The therapeutic effects of THC-dominant cannabis can be achieved at dosages lower than those required to produce euphoria or impairment.
 A 2011 review from a trusted source on the safety and side effects of CBD found that continuous use of CBD, even in high doses like 1,500 mg a day, is tolerated well by humans.

 There are many things to consider in choosing cannabis products that are far beyond the scope of this blog.
-Generally, correct marijuana dosing should reflect the lowest dose that produces a therapeutic benefit without the associated adverse events.
+Generally, correct cannabis dosing should reflect the lowest dose that produces a therapeutic benefit without the associated adverse events.
 The main three points I advise you to take away from this guide would be:

-- The sweet spot is a dose large enough to feel effects but small enough to not cause unwanted psychoactivity.
+- The sweet spot is a dose large enough to feel effects but small enough not to cause unwanted psychoactivity.

 - Individualization of treatment is the key.